|

 the 1945 bombing, but was mostly destroyed ca. 1951, due to its association with Hitler.

-The ruins remained in the woods near the 13th hole of the Gutshof golf course,
+The ruins remained in the woods behind the Gutshof golf course,

 until they were removed in 2006.
 (Note -